livia01px2019/timagotchi/README.md

 * Security
 * Speed for real-time feedback
 * Interactive interface

+TA Approval: Rejected - There's no clear algorithmic component for this project.

+**Note:** You must resubmit ideas for approval.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_